You must report changes to your charity’s details to:

 If you’re reporting changes to a community amateur sports club (CASC), you’ll only need to tell HMRC.

 - governing document

-You must report changes to your charitable company’s name to:
+You must report changes to a charitable company’s name in order.